Derek McWilliams

 Derek McWilliams (born 16 January 1966 in Broxburn) is a Scottish footballer, who played for Hibernian, Broxburn Athletic, Dundee, Stirling Albion, Falkirk, Dunfermline Athletic, Partick Thistle, Clydebank, East Stirlingshire, East Fife and Airdrieonians.
 McWilliams notably made a starting appearance in the 1991 Scottish League Cup Final during his spell with Dunfermline, facing his former club Hibernian.
 He is currently the assistant manager of Broxburn Athletic.

 Managerial career

 In 2017, McWilliams was appointed Co-Manager of Livingston U20 squad along with Steve Pittman.
 The pair left the position in 2020.

 McWilliams was appointed as Steve Pittman's assistant manager at Broxburn Athletic in January 2023.
+He left the role in September 2025 following the appointment of new manager, John Millar.